Larry Nance Jr.: Portland Trail Blazers (2021–2022)

 On August 28, 2021, Nance was acquired by the Portland Trail Blazers in a three-team sign-and-trade involving the Chicago Bulls.
 He made his Trail Blazers debut on October 20, recording two points, three rebounds and two assists in a 124–121 loss to the Sacramento Kings.

-New Orleans Pelicans (2022–present)
+New Orleans Pelicans (2022–2024)

 On February 8, 2022, Portland traded Nance, CJ McCollum, and Tony Snell to the New Orleans Pelicans in exchange for Josh Hart, Nickeil Alexander-Walker, Tomáš Satoranský, Didi Louzada, a protected 2022 first-round draft pick, the better of New Orleans' and Portland's 2026 second-round draft picks and New Orleans' 2027 second-round draft pick.
 Three days later, Nance underwent arthroscopic right knee surgery.

 On October 1, 2022, Nance signed a two-year, $21.6 million contract extension with the Pelicans.

+Atlanta Hawks (2024–2025)

+On July 6, 2024, Nance, E. J. Liddell, Dyson Daniels, Cody Zeller (via sign-and-trade), a 2025 first-round pick (via Lakers), and a conditional 2027 first-round pick were traded to the Atlanta Hawks in exchange for Dejounte Murray.
+In 24 appearances (3 starts) for Atlanta during the 2024–25 NBA season, he averaged 8.5 points, 4.3 rebounds, and 1.6 assists.
+On March 26, 2025, Nance was ruled out for the remainder of the season due to a lingering right medial femoral condyle fracture.

+Return to Cleveland (2025–present)

+On July 6, 2025, Nance signed with the Cleveland Cavaliers.